katherinel09/sp2021-asg1-secchat/sp2021-asg1-secchat/README.md

 This is a very large piece of code on aggregate, so there are many things to test.
 To do this, both unit and integration testing are necessary.

-- Validity of user agruments for client, spectator, and player
+- Validity of user agruments for client and server
-- Boundary cases (i.e. player = max players) in different map.txt files
-- Behavior of movement (stops at walls, room becomes visible as player moves)
+- Boundary cases, such as sending the max length of the chat, sending a message to a user that doesn't exist, maximizing the number of clients on the server,
+- Private vs. public message visibility
-- If program works with multiple players (same or different computers)
+- If server works with multiple client (same or different computers)
 - Program handles player leaving correctly
-- Program exits correctly when there's an error or game over
+- Program exits correctly when the server is closed (whether compromised or not)

+Specific test attacks we tested:
+- Attackers sending messages on behalf of another user.
+- Attackers modifying messages sent by other users
+- Attackers finding out users’ passwords, private keys, or private messages (even if the server is compromised).
+- Attackers using the client or server programs to achieve privilege escalation on the systems they are running on
+- Attackers attempting to leak or corrupt data in the client or server programs
+- Attackers crashing the client or server programs.